 In a culture revolving around the ideals of pragmatism, the Helsinki design scene has placed key importance on function.
 This attention to practicality may in some minds mean a loss of poetic revelry, this is simply not the case in the work Anonen.
 Her melodious control of colour and form makes her a dynamic player in the design world.
 Anonen holds a degree in carpentry, industrial design from Lahti Institute of Design and applied art and design from Aalto University, her work has been featured in Vogue, Wallpaper and Architectural Digest.

-Nordic collaborative nature at a central core of Rune Klock’s design practice, this openness to synergy new ideas from artists and designers across disciplines has resulted in a diverse range of works unbound by a hierarchy of medium.
+Nordic collaborative nature is at a central core of Rune Klock’s design practice, this openness to synergy and new ideas from artists and designers across disciplines has resulted in a diverse range of works unbound by a hierarchy of medium.
 Klock has worked together with chefs, entrepreneurs, installation artists, and product designers resulting in a critical mind open to innovation.
 Recently, Klock has collaborated with an American designer, Syrette Lew from Moving Mountains, working with glass, a material that neither of the two were initially familiar with, to embark on an investigation of this ever-present material.
 The resulting works bend light and colour and show that Klock’s characteristic openness has amounted in a fearlessness to process and material.

 The Oslo design scene truly exemplifies the collaborative standard that exists in Nordic design, and the Norwegian cultural ideal of everyone working together for the same goal, Runa Klock is at the forefront of this thinking.
 Runa is a board member in Klubben and is a member of the jury of the Award for Design Excellence in Norway.

 Ragna Ragnarsdottir’s work reflects a deep understanding and respect for the process of traditional craft while incorporating the awe-inspiring natural beauty of her country without taking it literally.
 Through an intensive process of her own invention, Ragnarsdottir is able to translate this ancient landscape into tables, vessels and screens by merging traditional and contemporary mediums.
-Ragnarsdottir’s experimental approach to craft led her to explore the intersection of design and making, extending the two-dimensional drawing process into three- dimensional creations.
+Ragnarsdottir’s experimental approach to craft led her to explore the intersection of design and making, extending the two-dimensional drawing process into three-dimensional creations.
 Using materials that are easily accessible to designers such as latex, water-based resin and wood, she pushes the materials to their limits without using high-tech machines.
-In a country with such a wealth of natural and inspiring materials the choice to work with such contemporary materials pushes the boundaries of tradition.
+In a country with such a wealth of natural and inspiring materials, the choice to work with such contemporary materials pushes the boundaries of tradition.

 Ragnarsdottir is a rising star in Reykjavik’s fairly new design scene.
 As seen through her work, this fledgling design scene allows for an extremely high level of experimentation, ingenuity, and innovation from its designers.
-Having only graduated from Ensci Les Atelier in Paris in 2016, she has been rapidly gaining attention, on top of numerous group and solo exhibitions, Ragnarsdottir as named the 2018 Winner of Formex Nova The Nordic Designer of the year, in Stockholm, Sweden.
+Having just only graduated from Ensci Les Atelier in Paris in 2016, she has been rapidly gaining attention, on top of numerous group and solo exhibitions, Ragnarsdottir was named the 2018 Winner of Formex Nova The Nordic Designer of the year, in Stockholm, Sweden.

-Eccentric yet tame, Lotta Lampa has cultivated an aesthetic that addresses a wide range of cultural influences that reflect her personal story and background.
+Eccentric yet tame, Lotta Lampa has cultivated an aesthetic addressing a wide range of cultural influences that reflect her personal story and background.
 With influences ranging from postmodernism to the Swedish subculture of “raggarkultur” inspired by American vintage cars of the 1950’s and 60’s Lampa comes as a challenge to the commonly defined “blonde minimalism” of Swedish Design.
-Her creations conceived from large, quick sketches and exaggerated gestures then come to life in the industrial setting of her father and brother’s garage.
+Her creations are conceived from large, quick sketches and exaggerated gestures, then come to life in the industrial setting of her father and brother’s garage.
 Each piece is unique and recognizably Lampa’s with a witty humour and a magnetic presence.
 Her practice exemplifies Swedish values while at the same time challenging them, created with a strong connection to cooperation and community they are by no means docile.

 Although based in Kalix, a small town in the north of Sweden, Lampa’s work is well represented in the country’s capital and cultural hub of Stockholm.
 She is educated at Beckmans Design College in Stockholm and at the International Design Academy, Luxury Living Group in Forli, Italy.
-Lampa has been featured at Salone de Mobile in Milan on several occasions, as well as at the London Design Fair, Chart Art Fair & Design Copenhagen and Stockholm Design Week.
+Lampa has been featured at Salone de Mobile in Milan on several occasions, as well as at the London Design Fair, Chart Art Fair, Design Copenhagen and Stockholm Design Week.